 The text on this page was automatically translated and hence may differ from the original.
 No rights can be derived from this translation.

 More and more everyday devices rely on technical standards, such as many wireless standards.
-Many of these standards involve patented technology, and any party wishing to implement a standard must apply for a license for the associated SEPs.
-Although over 250,000 patents have been declared by their owners to potentially be essential for one or more technical standards, it is often very challenging for stakeholders to determine which patents are actually required.
-This pilot study explores ways to analyze the essence of SEPs on a larger scale, thereby creating more transparency in the market and enabling a smoother process for negotiating licenses for such patents.
-The outcome of the project is important for small and medium-sized enterprises as well as large companies.
+Many of these standards include patented technology, and any party wishing to implement a standard must apply for a license for the corresponding SEPs.
+Although over 250,000 patents have been declared by the owner to potentially be essential for one or more technical standards, it is often very difficult for stakeholders to determine which patents are actually required.
+This pilot study explores ways to analyze the essentiality of SEPs on a larger scale, creating more transparency in the market and enabling a smoother process for negotiating licenses for such patents.
+The project's outcome is important for small and medium-sized enterprises, as well as large companies.